pierre-parel/cbd/README.md

 ```
 See [run.sh file description](###`run.sh`)

-4. To evaluate the model, run `evaluate.py`:
+4. To evaluate the model, modify line 8 of `evaluate.py` to the desired saved model and run:
 ```sh
 python evaluate.py
 ```